guitarrapc/dotnet-lab/singleexecutable/README.md

 dotnet publish -c Release
 ```

-But only when trying to run as single-file, dotnet core 3.0 will be used and single file are generated.
+dotnet core 3.0 will be used only when trying to generate single file.

 ```shell
 dotnet publish -c Release -r win10-x64 /p:PublishSingleFile=true